danielenapo/AI_unibo/Obsidian Uni/Unsupervised learning/Clustering/Density based Clustering.md

 ## [[Hyperparameter]]s
 $\epsilon$ and minPoints are Hyperparameters, can be found through grid search.
-For minPoint, an empirical rule states that minPoints=2*D is often good
+- **minPoint** -> minimum numbers of neghboors an empirical rule states that minPoints=2*D is often good
-$\epsilon$ can be guessed using KNN where K=minPoints
+- **$\epsilon$** -> radius of the hypersphere defining the neighborhood can be guessed using KNN where K=minPoints

 Also, datasets with clustering tendency, exhibit also a change of slope. search $\epsilon$ using grid search in that area
 ![[Pasted image 20230125120100.png]]

 ## Pros and Cons
-- finds clusters on any shape
+- finds clusters on any shape (also concavities)
 - It's robust with noise
+- Separates outliers from data
+- Doesen't need K (number of clusters) as parameter

+- Computationally expensive
-- problem if clusters have varyinfg densities
+- Problem if clusters have varyinfg densities
-- very sensitivi to hyperparameters choice
+- Very sensitive to hyperparameters choice

 # Kernel Density Estimation (KDE)
 _describe distribution of data by a function, overall density is the sum of **Kernel functions** associated with that point_